What HVAC Systems Qualify for Tax Credits?

 Although gas furnaces are more common in certain parts of the US, they may not be eligible for a tax credit.
 Yet natural gas furnaces with an AFUE rating of at least 97 percent can qualify for tax credits.

-Additionally, oil furnaces with an ENERGY STAR certification can be eligible for tax credits, provided that the unit is made to be used with at least 20 percent of a fuel blend composed of biodiesel, renewable diesel, or second-generation biofuel.
+Additionally, oil furnaces with an ENERGY STAR certification may be eligible for tax credits, provided that the unit is designed to use at least 20 percent of a fuel blend composed of biodiesel, renewable diesel, or second-generation biofuel.
 To qualify for the credit, the manufacturer must have rated these units for this purpose.

 • Tax Credit: Natural gas and oil furnaces with ENERGY STAR designations are eligible for a $600 tax credit or 30 percent of the project cost.